horaciosamaniego/bbs/README.md

 # Breeding Bird Survey
 Analyzing BBS data for North America

 Data files are not uploaded to this repo given size restrictions.
-Please, fetch dataset [here](https://tinyurl.com/ywtxx44u) if needed.
+Please, fetch the content of the `50-StopData` [here](https://tinyurl.com/ywtxx44u) if needed.

 This script only uses 50 Stop Data.
 The main output is a dictionary with a time series for each species and route.